openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

   always open to revision and improvement.
 [INFOQ]_

-Given the above, we define a common language and process to remove unneeded code.
-That code may be superseded by a new implementation or may be deemed no longer necessary and supported.
+Given the above, we define a common language and process to remove unneeded code, that is, code that may be superseded by a new implementation or may be deemed no longer necessary or supported.
 Following this process guarantees alignment across all stakeholders and full execution.

 Specification